More than 1,500 Monmouthshire residents identify as LGB+ | abergavennychronicle.com

 The ONS data shows 1,791 people in Monmouthshire identified as a sexual orientation other than heterosexual when the census was carried out in March 2021 – 2.3% of respondents.

-The most common LGB+ sexualities were gay or lesbian (48.7% of those who did not identify as straight) and bisexual (42.6%).
+The most common LGBTQA+ sexualities were gay or lesbian (48.7% of those who did not identify as straight) and bisexual (42.6%).

 The vast majority of residents said they were heterosexual (90.8%).